Let Oomnitza be your single source of truth!

 Tracking information for asset loads

 When the integration is run, you can track the name of the credentials that were used and the source of the data.
-To do this, you map the Connect: Credentials field to Oomnitza.
+To do this, you map the following fields to Oomnitza:

 Custom mappings